wendyverdonk93/docs/content/tools/multisafepay-control/get-your-api-key.md

 weight: 33
 meta_title: "MultiSafepay Control- Get an API key - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: '.'
 ---

-Looking for your API key (or an Account ID,Site ID or Secure Code)?
+Looking for your account information (e.g. API key)?

 1. Login at our MultiSafepay Control
 [Live MultiSafepay Control](https://merchant.multisafepay.com)